dariabikina/dariabikina.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a fifth-year graduate student in [the Department of Linguistics](https://linguistics.fas.harvard.edu) at Harvard University, specializing in experimental syntax and semantics.
 My research focuses on the intersection of the two, particularly the semantics of bare nouns in Russian and its relationship with DP-level syntax.
-I conduct my experimental work in the [Meaning & Modality Laboratory](https://projects.iq.harvard.edu/meaningandmodality/home), with a special interest in the methodologies that underpin human-centered experimental research
+I conduct my experimental work in the [Meaning & Modality Laboratory](https://projects.iq.harvard.edu/meaningandmodality/home), with a special interest in the methodologies that underpin human-centered experimental research.

 Coming from a fieldwork background, I have previously worked with Uralic and Turkic languages spoken in Russia, including Moksha, Erzya Mordvin, Hill Mari, Northern Khanty, and Chuvash.
 My fieldwork has covered topics such as differential subject marking, the syntax and semantics of non-finite embedded clauses, and agreement systems.
 I am also an Associate at the [Davis Center for Russian and Eurasian Studies](https://daviscenter.fas.harvard.edu) at Harvard University.